 Harry Soref, the founder, general manager, and chief designer of The Master Lock Company, was a most unlikely industrial tycoon.
 Small, slight, and soft-spoken, he preferred working in an unadorned cubbyhole of an office in the huge factory he built.
 His working day started at 5 a.m. and often continued until 9 or 10 at night, six days a week.

 “There is no Sunday, no Monday, no Tuesday for me,” he told the Milwaukee Journal in 1940.
 “The days are too short and nights too long.”

 His factory employed more than 600 people but Soref refused to install time clocks or set production quotas.
 One could spot newly hired employees when they referred to the company’s founder as “Mr. Soref.”
 The workers who had been there a while called the boss by his first name.

-This quiet man turned a one-room workshop with two employees into the largest padlock maker in the world and the laminated steel padlock he invented nearly a century ago remains in production and largely unchanged.
+This quiet man turned a one-room workshop with two employees into the largest padlock maker in the world.
+The laminated steel padlock he invented nearly a century ago remains in production and largely unchanged.

 Born in Russia in 1887, Soref immigrated to the United States, learned the locksmithing trade, and spent an adventurous youth working throughout the United States, Canada, and Mexico.